SBAC (Smarter Balance Assessment Consortium)

 Testing Window

-SBAC Summative Assessment: March 9 to June 3
+SBAC Summative Assessment: February 28 to June 5

 Schools are required to complete SBAC summative testing during these dates.